What are the school office opening times?

 What is the procedure to report my child’s absence from school?

-Please ring school and leave a message on the answer machine by 9.00am on your child’s first day of absence, stating name, class and brief nature of absence/illness.
+Please ring school and leave a message on the answer machine by 8.30am stating name, class and brief nature of absence/illness.

 What time can KS2 children arrive in the KS2 playground on a morning?
 Children should not arrive before 8.50am unless they have an early morning club/role on in school where they are supervised by staff.
 Staff will be on duty outside from this time.